Skip to content

 Myth

 Ancient Greeks knew the part of the sky occupied by the Libra constellation as Chelae, or “claws,” and considered it part of Scorpio constellation.
-Chelae represented the scorpion’s claws.
+Chelae represented the Scorpion’s claws.

 constellation libra